cchauve-canexia/BOVERI-598/README.md

 - CG001Qv51Next034,210217_NB551381_0120_AHMHG7AFX2
 ```

-The table below shows that these indels are observed (which does not imply they
+The table below (file `results/NextSeq_v51_out_1.tsv`) shows that these indels are
-are called) in most samples, with a high mean VAF, although the min.
-VAF can be
+observed (which does not imply they are called) in most samples, with a high mean
-low, and that they generally occur in the normal female with a relatively
+VAF, although the min.
+VAF can be low, and that they generally occur in the
-similar VAF (column mean_ctrl) but for the indel in chr19.
+normal female with a relatively similar VAF (column mean_ctrl) but for the indel
+in chr19.

 ```
 indel                   nb_occ  min_vaf max_vaf mean_vaf  min_ctrl  max_ctrl  mean_ctrl